-When applying the hypothetical development method, you must remember that land improvements are included in the land value.
+When you apply the hypothetical development method you must remember that land improvements are included in land value.

-Where land improvements on the site to be valued would be retained for the hypothetical development (reducing the time and cost of the development), these will need to be factored into the calculation.
-For example, you may establish that the excavation for a building with residential flats and associated support for that excavation should be retained for a hypothetical development on that site.
+Where land improvements on the existing site would be retained for the hypothetical development (reducing the time and cost of the development) this will need to be factored into the calculation.
+An example may be filling and associated retaining walls which are retained for the hypothetical development.